blakyaks/aks-terraform/README.md

 - Perform `az login` prior to executing Terraform code (or set environment variables to support the `azurerm` provider);
 - If using CLI context, ensure you have targeted the correct subscription using `az account set --subscription <sub>` prior to execution.

+> Note: The Terraform is not currently configured for a remote backend

 ## Requirements

 | Name | Version |